Dimensions of Higher Order Factor Analysis Models: Introduction

 \section{Introduction}

 In statistics, factor analysis is a method for describing statistical models where the involved random variables can be arranged into two distinct groups.
 On one hand, one considers a vector $X\in\R^p$ of {\em observed} random variables $X_i$.
 On the other hand, the variables $X_i$ are conditionally independent given another vector $Y\in\R^m$ of {\em hidden} or {\em latent} random variables $Y_j$, usually called {\em factors}.
 In applications, it is common that the number of factors $m$ is considerably smaller than the number of observed variables $n$.
 Factor analysis may be addressed as a dimension reduction technique where the number of dimensions is specified by the user, see \cite{spearmann1904,spearman1961abilities}.
-In applications, factor analysis is used in many fields such as behavioural and social sciences \cite{braglio2020factor}, medical sciences \cite{samal1989clinical}, economics \cite{bai2015application}, and geography \cite{clark1974application} as a result of the technological advancements of computers.
+In those two papers, Charles Spearman introduced the concept of the factor analysis model.
+Spearman noticed the huge variety of measures for cognitive study, including visuo-spatial skills, artistic abilities, and reasoning.
+Through the factor analysis model, he was curious if the underlying general intelligence variable, which is called the ``g'' factor, and specific abilities variable, which is called the ``s'' factor, could explain them all.
+In applications, factor analysis is used in many fields such as behavioral and social sciences \cite{braglio2020factor}, medical sciences \cite{samal1989clinical}, economics \cite{bai2015application}, and geography \cite{clark1974application} as a result of the technological advancements of computers.

 In general, statistical models rely on certain sets of assumptions.
 In the case of factor analysis model, each variable $X_i$ is a linear combination of the factors $Y_j$ with some independent noise, namely